joelek/ts-sockets/readme.md

 libhttp.createServer(server.getRequestHandler()).listen();
 ```

-The server supports adding and removing of strongly-typed event listeners through the `addEventListener()` and `removeEventListener()` methods.
+The server supports adding and removing of strongly-typed event listeners through the `.addEventListener()` and `.removeEventListener()` methods.
 You can easily keep track of active connections and sessions using the `connection_id` member attached to each event emitted.

 ```ts
 let connections = new Set<string>();